brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

     }
 ```

-Due to the CCPA Katana wishes to store this document in their MongoDB Customer MDM.
-Our first step is to create an HTTP service and a webhook that exposes this service through a url.
+Due to the CCPA laws, Katana wishes to store this document in their MongoDB Customer MDM and only the id value and car selections in System B.  Our first step is to create an HTTP service and a webhook that exposes this service through a url.